-An internship is a valuable way to gain experience and contacts in the industry.
-Having an internship makes students much more competitive when they graduate and many internships lead to job opportunities after graduation.
-There are thousands of companies in the U.S. and abroad that offer internships in the textile and apparel field.
-Internship exposures help students gain work experience, better their understanding of the industry, and determine what career path is best for them.
+An internship is required of students in both emphasis areas.
+Internships are a valuable way to gain experience and contacts in the industry and make students more competitive when they graduate.
+A large number of companies in the U.S. and abroad offer internships in the textile and apparel field.
+Internship exposures help students better their understanding of the industry, and determine what career path is best for them.

 Student Learning Outcomes

 The goal of Apparel, Merchandising, Design, and Textiles is to provide high-quality education that prepares graduates for success in the fashion, retails, textiles and apparel industry.
-State of the art classroom equipment, fully equipped apparel design studios, a program and curriculum aligned with industry, and nationally and internationally recognized faculty, give the students in WSU’s AMDT program a learning advantage.
+State of the art classroom equipment, fully equipped apparel design studios, a program and curriculum aligned with current industry needs, and nationally and internationally recognized faculty, give the students in WSU’s AMDT program a learning advantage.